toke/toke.de/_posts/2012-06-08-git-svn-cleanup.markdown

 I was importing svn repositories into git.
-Once in the past there was a accidential commit of compiled files and a caching directory.
+Once in the past there was a accidential commit of compiled files and a caching directory (target and .metadata).
 Since these where quite large and are messing up the history I wanted to remove them.
 I did it this way:

      git filter-branch -f --index-filter \
          'git rm --cached --ignore-unmatch */target/*' \